 Notre Dame, Saint Mary’s students offer perspectives on immigration, DACA

-Editor’s Note: This is the second story in a series addressing various political issues and their impact at Notre Dame one year after the 2016 election.
+Editor’s note: This is the second story in a three-part series addressing various political issues and their impact at Notre Dame one year after the 2016 election.
 Today’s story focuses on immigration and student perspectives on the DACA repeal.

 Less than a week after the 2016 election, University President Fr.
 John Jenkins held an interfaith prayer service during which he promised undocumented students at Notre Dame that they have the full support of the University.